THE PLATFORM

 • Time travel romance

 The list could go on, but you get the point.
-Romance is a massive genre, filled with subgenres, and further subgenres within those subgenres.
-If you’re worried you won’t be able to master the art of how to write romance, rest assured, your plot likely fits somewhere, as long as there’s a focus on love!
+Romance is a massive genre filled with sub-genres and further sub-genres within those sub-genres.
+If you’re worried you won’t be able to master the art of how to write a romance novel, rest assured, your plot likely fits somewhere, as long as there’s a focus on love!

 Related: Master List of Book Genres

 With the foundation laid, how do you write a romance novel?
 What are a few practical steps that can take you from idea to final draft?
-Below are three of the most crucial aspects involved in how to write romance.
-I break each aspect down into actionable steps so that wherever you find yourself in the process, you are equipped to move forward.
+Writing a successful romance novel involves several key steps to engage your readers and create a compelling love story.

-While experienced authors can make almost any character a leading one (consider Suzanne Collins’ book The Ballad of Songbirds and Snakes), it’s helpful to choose the character who makes the most sense.
+While experienced authors can make almost any types of characters in fiction a leading one (consider Suzanne Collins’ book The Ballad of Songbirds and Snakes), it’s helpful to choose the character who makes the most sense.

 If Collins had written The Hunger Games from Katniss’s mother’s point-of-view, readers never would’ve entered the games or experienced the Capitol.
 In the same way, if Nicholas Sparks had cast Travis’s dad as the protagonist in The Choice, the love story would’ve had an entirely different feel.